-- A cheque can be issued against current and saving accounts
+- A cheque can be issued for a current or savings account.

-- A cheque without the mentioned date is considered invalid
+- A cheque without a specified date is considered invalid.

-- A bank’s cheque remains valid for 3 months from its issue date
+- A bank cheque is valid for three months from the date of issue.

-- The cheque amount should be written in words and figures
+- The amount of the cheque should be written in both words and figures.

 What are the Characteristics of a Cheque?

-- Cheques do not require a stamp as in the case of the bill of exchange
+- Cheques do not require a stamp, unlike bills of exchange.

 - A cheque is payable on demand